17 Best Female Ukulele Players

 2. Taimane Gardner

 Taimen is of Samoan descent, and her name refers to “diamond.”
-Honestly, her skills on the ukulele are as brilliant as her name.
-Either a classical piece or a hard rock cover, she can choose her way through the song with the four-string ukulele.
+Honestly, her skills on the uke are as brilliant as her name.
+Either a classical piece or a hard rock cover, she can choose her way through the song with the four-string instrument.

-Throughout her career, Taimane has revealed five albums and conquered an Nā Hōkū Hanohano Favorite Entertainer of the Year award in 2019.
-The following year on March 13, 2020, she partook in an NPR Tiny Desk concert, receiving over a million views.
+Throughout her career, Taimane has released five albums and won an Nā Hōkū Hanohano Favorite Entertainer of the Year award in 2019.
+The following year, on March 13, 2020, she partook in an NPR Tiny Desk concert, receiving over a million views.

 3. Taylor Swift

-American pop singer-songwriter Taylor Swift is a singer that almost we all know.
+American pop singer-songwriter Taylor Swift is a singer whom almost all know.
 Indeed, one of the best-selling artists of all time is Taylor Swift, and she has sold over 200 million records worldwide.

-Although Taylor is well-familiar with her astonishing singing ability, she is proficient on most stringed instruments, such as the piano, guitar, and banjo, in addition to the ukulele.
+Although Taylor is well familiar with her astonishing singing ability, she is proficient on most stringed instruments, such as the piano, guitar, and banjo, in addition to the uke.

 Swift is not seen playing the instrument on any of her records but is known for playing the ukulele in his live performances, for example, on the Fearless Tour in 2009 and the Speak Now World Tour in 2011.